Hate Nintendo’s business practices? Maybe try these games instead

 Try Astro Bot

-There’s certainly a lot of good third person platforming collect-a-thons out there.
-However, Astrobot appeared as a bit of a sleeper hit for PlayStation this year, at a time when they desperately needed one.
+There are certainly a lot of good third-person platforming collect-a-thons out there.
+However, Astrobot appeared as a bit of a sleeper hit for PlayStation this year, when they desperately needed one.

 Play as ASTRO, the PS5’s cute robot mascot.
-His mothership has crashed on an unknown galaxy.
+His mothership has crashed into an unknown galaxy.
 Now it’s your job to guide him across 50 planets to rescue his crew.
-Make use of fun and exciting powerups to reach new areas, and unlock new bot skins that celebrate PlayStation’s 30 year history.
+Use fun and exciting powerups to reach new areas, and unlock new bot skins that celebrate PlayStation’s 30-year history.

 Don’t want to support Metroid?